-Now that you’ve finished trade school, you may think you’re ready to begin the job hunt.
-Not so fast While a vocational credential is certainly valuable, it’s not always enough to secure a job in many industries and occupations.
-Some of the best trade school jobs also require a professional certification or licensure in addition to a degree or certificate.
+Now that you’ve finished technical school, even if you have received on the job training during an internship or apprenticeship, you may think you’re ready to begin the job hunt.
+Not so fast.
+While a vocational credential is certainly valuable, it’s not always enough to secure a job in many industries and occupations.
+Some of the best careers in your field also require professional certification or licensure in addition to a degree or certificate.
 According to the Bureau of Labor Statistics (BLS), certification requirements for trade school jobs are becoming increasingly common in the United States.
-In 2018, for example, over 43 million employees and contractors held a professional licensure to work in a specific vocation.
+In 2018, for example, over 43 million employees and contractors held professional licensure to work in a specific vocation.

-If professional certification in your respective field isn’t something you’ve considered yet, now is the time.
-The process of obtaining a professional licensure can be a complex and time-consuming one.
+For many trade school or graduates, there are professional certificate programs that complement their chosen field.
+If it isn’t something you’ve considered yet, now is the time.
+The process of obtaining professional licensure can be a complex and time-consuming one.
 In most cases, you can expect to take an examination that assesses your knowledge and skills in the field you desire to work in.
-Some trade school jobs may also require a criminal background check in order to obtain an official license.
+Some jobs from trade schools may also require a criminal background check in order to obtain an official license.

-Even if you find that your particular field doesn’t require a professional certificate or licensure, you may still want to look into any certifications that are available in the industry.
-That’s because these licenses can have certain advantages.
+Even if you find that a trade school degree from your particular field doesn’t require a professional certificate or licensure, you may still want to look into any certifications that are available in the industry.
+For many community college programs, these licenses can have certain advantages.
 They may make you more employable, for instance, giving you a competitive advantage over other applicants in your given vocation.
 Professional certifications in a specific field can also make you eligible for career advancement opportunities such as promotions and/or pay wages in the future.

-Now that you have a trade school credential, it’s time to enter the workforce, right?
+Now that you have a trade school credential or an associate degree, it’s time to enter the workforce, right?
 Perhaps.
 You should know that there may be other options available to you, however.
-Depending on the credential that you’ve earned, your credits may be transferrable to a bachelor’s degree program at a four-year college or university.
-For example, if you’ve earned an associate’s degree, many of your general education credits may be eligible for transfer to a four-year degree program in the field you’ve been studying or a related field.
+Depending on the credentials that you’ve earned, your credits may be transferrable to a bachelor’s degree program at a four-year college or university.
+For example, if you’ve earned an associate degree at a community college, many of your general education credits may be eligible for transfer to a four-year degree program in the field you’ve been studying or a related field.
 Transfer from a community college to university is a common practice.
-According to U.S. News & World Report, almost half of all students enrolled at a four-year college or university began their higher education journey at a two-year community or technical school.
+If you’re worried about how much college costs, check our our ranking of the ten cheapest online colleges for transfer students.
+According to U.S. News & World Report, almost half of all students enrolled in a bachelor’s degree program at a four-year college or university began their higher education journey at a two-year community or technical school.

-As you consider all of your options as a trade school graduate, keep in mind that you may not have to choose just one path.
-It’s not uncommon for graduates of trade school programs to begin working at an entry-level job to earn money and experience in the field while also pursuing an advanced degree.
+As you consider all of your options as trade school or community college graduates, keep in mind that you may not have to choose just one path.
+It’s not uncommon for graduates of vocational school or community college to begin working at an entry-level job to earn money and experience in the field while also pursuing a bachelor’s degree.
 Many colleges and universities across the country offer flexible learning modes for students who work a part-time or even full-time job, including evening, hybrid, and even fully online bachelor’s degree programs.

 Apprenticeships and Internships

-Many students who graduate from trade school programs exchange their backpacks for tool bags, so to speak, in relatively short order.
-If you want to follow suit, one of the best ways to move quickly from trade school to the workforce is through an apprenticeship or internship.
+Many students who graduate with technical skills or an associate degree from vocational schools exchange their backpacks for tool bags, so to speak, in relatively short order.
+If you want to follow suit, one of the best ways to move quickly from the trade schools to the workforce is through an apprenticeship or internship.
+On the job training in your field is very Important.
 These two practical experiences for trade school graduates are similar in nature, but there are some differences to be noted.
 According to the U.S. Department of Labor, apprenticeships are typically longer, more structured, and lead to full-time employment.
 On the other hand, internships are shorter, less likely to be paid experiences, and often do not include a mentorship.
-While apprenticeships are often the more appealing option, be prepared to entertain both options as a recent trade school graduate.
+While apprenticeships are often the more appealing option, be prepared to entertain both options as recent graduates of trade schools or community colleges.
 Whether employment after the internship or apprenticeship is guaranteed or not, the experience will provide you with a foot-in-the-door and some valuable professional references as you start your job search.
-It will also give you invaluable insight into your chosen career path, which can either solidify your decision to work in a certain field or occupation or help you realize that a career pivot is in order.
+It will also give you invaluable insight into your chosen career path, which can either solidify your decision to work in the skilled trades or occupation, or help you realize that a career pivot is in order.

 Job Placement Services

-Many trade school programs come with job placement services included.
+Many programs from vocational schools come with job placement services included.
 This means that a school representative will act as a liaison between program graduates and local employers in need of trained applicants for open job slots.
 Some of the best trade school programs boast near-perfect job placement rates, meaning almost all of the program’s graduates find work in their field shortly after graduation.

-Depending on the school you attended, the job placement services you’re eligible for may vary.
+Depending on where you went to school, the trade schools job placement services you’re eligible for may vary.
 At some technical schools and community colleges, students have access to a career services department where they can receive assistance with job searches, resume writing, and interviewing skills.
-Other schools may host career fairs where students can meet with area employers in person to discuss relevant job opportunities.
+Other trade schools may host career fairs where students can meet with area employers in person to discuss relevant job opportunities.
 In some cases, students may arrange internships and apprenticeships directly through their trade school’s job placement division.

-To have a chance at the best trade school jobs, recent graduates must stay in constant contact with their school’s career services/ job placement office.
+To have a chance at the best jobs from trade schools, recent graduates must stay in constant contact with their school’s career services/ job placement office.
 Instead of relying on a school representative to do all of the leg work for them, students must play a proactive role in the job hunt.
 After all, the more invested you are in the process, the better your chances of success finding a job.

 Conducting The Job Search